ThibautRoe/OC-Projet6-Mon-Vieux-Grimoir/README.md

 ### ⚠️ Important Notes

 This project's backend needs a .env file to work properly on local\
-It is are not hosted on this Github repo, please get in touch with the author in order to get them
+It is not hosted on this Github repo, please get in touch with the author in order to get it

 ### 🛠️ Install Dependencies